mouseless/baked/unreleased.md

 ## Features

+- Beta features are available in `do-blueprints-service` package;
-- `DomainLayer` is added which provides a `DomainModel` object through layer configuration, which represents the current business domain.
+  - `DomainLayer` is added which creates `DomainModel` phase artifact to be used in features
   - Added a default `BusinessFeature` which uses `DomainModel` to register services

+## Improvements

+- Features can now access `ApplicationContext` through `LayerConfigurator`